atomist/sdm/README.md

 See [set up](./docs/Setup.md) for additional prerequisites depending on the projects you're building.

-See the [sample-sdm project](https://github.com/atomist/sample-sdm) project for instructions on how to run an SDM instance.
+See the [sample-sdm project](https://github.com/atomist/sample-sdm) project for instructions on how to run an SDM instance, and description of the out of the box functionality.

 ## Core Concepts
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.
 Because you're using a real programming language (not YAML or Bash), and you have access to a real ecosystem (Node), you can create a rich er delivery experience than you've even imagined.